-These hidden dialer codes, also called short codes, star codes, pound codes, etc., have been around for awhile.
-They are actually a combination of different technologies and protocols, such as Unstructured Supplementary Service Data (USSD), manufacturer-defined MMI (man-machine interface), and supplementary service (SS) codes.
+These hidden dialer codes, also called short codes, star codes, pound codes, etc., have been around for a while.
+They are a combination of different technologies and protocols, such as Unstructured Supplementary Service Data (USSD), manufacturer-defined MMI (man-machine interface), and supplementary service (SS) codes.
 Either the carrier or the manufacturer will code these in.

 - Don't Miss: How to Unlock Your iPhone's Secret Camera Level

-Some codes have stopped working, new ones have appeared, and others only work on certain iPhone models (GSM vs. CDMA) or with specific carriers.
+Some codes have stopped working, new ones have appeared, and others only work on specific iPhone models (GSM vs. CDMA) or with particular carriers.
 There are some sites and chain emails that list too-good-to-be-true codes, such as dialing *3370# to unlock hidden battery reserves, so you can't trust everything (that code actually reduces power on some Nokia handsets by providing better sound quality for calls).

 We've compiled below a list of functional dialer codes that you can use on your iPhone, and we've tested almost all of them out, so don't expect to see any fake codes that promise wealth and unlimited power.
 However, as stated above, some of these codes only work on certain iPhone models or with specific wireless carriers, so your mileage may vary depending on what combination you have.